 Who hasn’t spent time in a public service queue?
 Even if things have evolved over the past few years, it’s common knowledge that public services bureaucracy still exists.
 Siloed services make identifying which service to address challenging even for public employees.

 Efficient face-to-face interactions can be supported by indoor geolocation services, which orient citizens to the right office and offer the public facing teams statistics on wait times allowing them to flexibly manage welcome staff needs.
 Location services also help public authorities rethink crowd safety in high density public spaces or buildings.

 Gathering citizen feedback via your eServices interface or mobile app helps reduce the number of requests done by phone or web - not to mention it will boost your citizens’ satisfaction!
 A very simple example is gathering citizen feedback on public services or giving citizens the option to send alerts for different topics such as public equipment deterioration.
 Often the citizens don’t know to whom to address their alerts, and with this service easily available on a mobile app, they don’t need to.
 You can define key topics and pre-define the departments that should receive notifications and let the technology do the rest!

 These are just some examples of how to improve citizen communications.
 ALE’s team of government experts can help you design your own citizen communications strategy and transform your public services experience.

-Rainbow for Government offers powerful citizen-facing and employee collaboration possibilities, on multiple channels (audio, chat, video, screen and document sharing).
+Rainbow offers powerful citizen-facing and employee collaboration possibilities, on multiple channels (audio, chat, video, screen and document sharing).
 It can integrate into any government working environment in a transparent and non-intrusive way, without unnecessary rip-and-replace.